MolTwister/MolTwister/Tutorials/water_simulation.md

 On a relatively new CPU this simulation will take a few hours and produce a traj.dcd trajectory file and an out.txt output file.

+If the simulation fails, such as producing NaN (Not a Number), then it is possible to try reducing the time step.
+For example, from 0.5 to 0.2 fs to gain better equilibration that way.

 Once the simulation is done, we can load the trajectory file by

     load traj.dcd